Polarsteps logo

 Type · Influence

-Describe a situation where you had to influence a stakeholder or team who disagreed with your proposed approach.
+Describe a situation where you had to influence a stakeholder or team to adopt your idea or approach, especially when there was initial resistance.

 Interview tracks at Polarsteps